KieranLR/neural-robots-explore/README.md

 If you would like, I can give you permissions to make push to the repository.
 I may prevent you from pushing to master though.
 Alternatively, you can fork the repository, and merge in updates as I make them.
 It really depends on what you're most comfortable with.

+### Winning
+So far, there aren't any of the real notes added in yet.
+There are 13 placeholders, some of which are absurd to find.
+Don't worry about finding these.
+When you hover over them, they will become visible, and when you click them, it will add them to your list of collected notes.
+This list is stored in localstorage.
+Localstorage is a dictionary of key-values stored in your browser.
+Try not to clear browser history too while working on the project, as it may reset your progress.

+## Adding Your Neural Network to the robots.
+In my next update to the project, I'll be adding a Button that you can click to add your own model to the project.
+To prevent you having to do this every time you refresh the page, I will be saving the model in localstorage.

+If you want to try adding your own model before I make that update, the process is a little bit more finnicky (meaning I hard coded it in a random file haha).
+First, make sure your model is saved as .weights.bin, and .json files.
+This is done by default on the train-test branch.

+Place these files in the public/ folder.
+You'll see another model called myModel there.

+Go to src/Game/GameObjects/Sprites/RoboDisplay.js
+Then, in the init() function, replace ./myModel.json with your .json file.
+It should automatically will load your weights file.

+  tf.loadLayersModel("your-file.json").then(
+            (model) => {
+                this.model = model;
+            }
+        );